 However, it’s completely FREE to take photos and videos on your phone.
 In that case, you may want to buy and pack a waterproof phone pouch for visiting Cenote Calavera.
 With the clear water, cool jumping holes, and pretty light streaks, you’ll definitely want to take your phone in the water with you.

 Cenote Calavera opens at 9 AM and closes at 5 PM.

 I would recommend getting there right between 9-10 AM to have the swimming hole mostly to yourself.

 After you pay, you will be asked to shower and rinse off in the outdoor bathrooms before you enter the cenote.

-After your tour to the showers, you can now jump in the Temple of Doom… If you dare… hehe!
+After your tour of the showers, you can now jump into the Temple of Doom… If you dare… hehe!

 From what I remember, there are no lockers nearby the showers so you just need to take your day backpack with you and set it down on one of the lounge chairs, hammocks, or tables that are dotted around the main entrance of the cenote.